-- 1. In CV129, always use the least significant output A1 to A7 for the front clutch, so when using A1 and A2, use A1 for the front coupling and A2 for the rear coupling.
-If more or less than 2 outputs are defined, there is no difference in the sequence of the different travel directions (see automatic decoupling travel). - 2.
+- 1. In CV129, always use the least significant output A1 to A2 for the front clutch, so when using A1 and A2, use A1 for the front coupling and A2 for the rear coupling. - 2.
 If the front coupling is released by means of a function key and the driving direction is forward at this point in time, the coupling is switched off when the driving direction is reversed in the automatic maneuvering sequence (coupling procedure).
 If the rear clutch is released and the direction of travel is backwards at this point in time, the coupling process is also triggered now.
-In the opposite direction of travel, the coupling is controlled according to the setting of the automatic decoupling movement. - 3.
+In the opposite direction of travel, the coupling is controlled according to the setting of the automatic - 3.
 The entire duration of the coupling control must be adapted to the times of the maneuvering tango in CVs 136 and 137 via CVs 124-127.
-CV124 (CV125 + CV126 + CV127) applies, it is bigger than CV136 + CV137.
+CV124 (CV125 + CV126 + CV127) applies, it is bigger than CV136 + CV137

 Here, encores may have to be made on the right side of the inequality, because in the maneuvering tango the decoder only reverses the direction of travel when it realizes that the motor is really stopped.